vuejs/test-utils-docs/src/guide/vue-router.md

 ## Testing with Vue Router

 Vue Test Utils does not provide any special functions to assist with testing components that rely on Vue Router.
-This article will present two ways to test an application using Vue Router - using the real Vue Router, which is more production like but also may lead to complexity when testing larger applications, and by using a mock router, allowing for more fine grained control of the testing environment.
+This article will present two ways to test an application using Vue Router - using the real Vue Router, which is more production like but also may lead to complexity when testing larger applications, and by using a mocked router, allowing for more fine grained control of the testing environment.

-Let's look at how you can test with a mock router, since that is generally the simplest way to test components dependening on Vue Router.
+Let's look at how you can test with a mocked router, since that is generally the simplest way to test components dependening on Vue Router.
 Then we will take a look at what is involved if you'd like to use are real router.

-## Using a Mock Router
+## Using a Mocked Router

-You can use a mock router to avoid caring about the implementation details of Vue Router in your unit tests.
+You can use a mocked router to avoid caring about the implementation details of Vue Router in your unit tests.
 Instead of using a real Vue Router instance, We can create our own minimal mock version which only implements the features we are interested in.
 We can do this using a combination of `jest.mock` (if you are using Jest), and `global.components`.

 When we mock out a dependency, it's usually because we are not interested in testing that dependencies behavior.
 In this case, we do not want to test clicking `<router-link>` (which is really just an `<a>` tag) navigates to the correct page - of course it does!
 In this example, we might be interested in ensuring that the `<a>` has the correct `to` attribute, though.
 This may seem trivial, but in a larger application with much more complex routing, it can be worth ensuring links are correct (especially if they are highly dynamic).